What is your advice for working at Ubisoft Montreal?

 Do you organize visits for schools?

-We offer school trips at our studio in Montreal to high school and college groups.
-Accompanied by our friendly guides from Ubisoft Montreal, you will discover the video game production process and the careers in the industry, while meeting with several experts of the studio.
+We usually offer school visits at our studio in Montreal to high school and college groups.
+Accompanied by our friendly guides from Ubisoft Montreal, visitors can discover the video game production process and learn about careers in the industry, while meeting with several studio experts.
 To learn more, click here.